 07 September 2020

-The spread of the Covid-19 pandemic has presented new problems to overcome in the fleet and business motoring sector, with new working practices introduced for vehicle delivery and pick-up, rental and remarketing.
+The spread of the Covid-19 pandemic has presented new problems to overcome in the fleet and business motoring sector and vehicle logistics, with new working practices introduced for vehicle delivery and pick-up, rental and remarketing.

 It can be confusing as the Government shifts policy and issues new advice to reflect the current situation, so we have put together a guide to industry best practice to help ensure your employees are kept safe when they are having vehicles delivered to their home or workplace, need to use a rental firm, or are having cars and vans collected by logistics agents for servicing or defleeting.